Blackberry Cobbler is the perfect summer recipe.

 - 1 cup granulated sugar

-Pour into a greased 8-in. square baking dish.
+- Pour into a greased 8" square baking dish.

-For topping, in a small bowl, combine the flour, sugar, baking powder and salt.
-Cut in butter using a pastry blender or two forks until mixture resembles coarse crumbs.
+- In a small bowl, combine the flour, sugar, baking powder, and salt.
+Cut in butter using a pastry blender or two forks until the mixture resembles coarse crumbs.

-Bake, uncovered, at 350F for 30-35 minutes or until filling is bubbly and topping is golden brown.
+- Bake, uncovered, for 30-35 minutes or until filling is bubbly and topping is golden brown.
 Serve warm, with whipped topping or ice cream if desired.